HarishAtGitHub/harishatgithub.github.com/_posts/2016-09-24-network-address-translation.md

 ---
 layout: post
-title: "what the heck is my virtual machine not accessible from my host machine ?"
+title: "why the heck is my virtual machine not accessible from my host machine ?"
 description: "NAT"
 category: utf8
 tags: [Network Address Translation, NAT,Networking]
 ---
 {% include JB/setup %}

-## what the heck is this NAT in the virtual box  network settings ?
+## why the heck is my virtual machine not accessible from my host machine ?

 I have a problem with my virtual machine I am running using virtual box.
 The problem is that, my vm, despite having its own ip
 '10.0.2.15', is not accessible from my host machine.
 Why ?
 Why ?
 Why ?